-Decades of experience has shown us exciting innovations in materials and methods of installation.
+Decades of experience have shown us exciting innovations in materials and methods of installation.
 Some have been good and we have been leaders in working with those materials and practices, and some have caused us to raise an eyebrow so we have adopted a “wait and see” approach.
-This has proven to be helpful since some of those “brow raising” products have just not performed and our skepticism, coupled with our understanding of the building sciences, has paid off.
+This has proven to be helpful since some of those “brow-raising” products have just not performed and our skepticism, coupled with our understanding of the building sciences, has paid off.

 Other times we have seen amazing results from unconventional products.
 We were one of the first companies to start using smart vents like the Lomanco Deck Air system for hard-to-ventilate roofs.
-Now there are many ways to install this product and many installation methods that can cause disasterous results, but with a combination of research and inspections, we’ve developed a system to not only establish opportunities for intake ventilation on these houses, but also to avoid interior damage to walls and ceilings if best practices are not applied.
+Now there are many ways to install this product and many installation methods that can cause disastrous results, but with a combination of research and inspections, we’ve developed a system to not only establish opportunities for intake ventilation in these houses but also to avoid interior damage to walls and ceilings if best practices are not applied.

 Now it’s important to understand that best practices, even sometimes based on manufacturer recommendations, are not going to perform the same in all climates.
 Something that may work wonderfully in Missouri or Illinois, could be a disaster here in Southeastern Wisconsin.
-Therefore, we’ve tested many products and all of our testing is based upon our needs in the areas we service.
+Therefore, we’ve tested many products with all of our tests based on the needs of the areas we service.